anonympins/fingerprint/README.md

     verbose: process.env.NODE_ENV !== 'production', // Log detailed info in development, but not in production.
     patterns: { // (Optional) Initial values for request pattern detection, optimized by auto-tuner if enabled.
         velocityThreshold: 800,   // ms between requests to be considered "fast"
         burstThreshold: 1500,     // ms for identical requests to be a "burst"
         scrapeThreshold: 1000,    // ms for sequential requests to be "scraping"
         historySize: 10,          // Number of requests to keep for pattern analysis
+        minSamples: 5,            // Minimum number of timings to collect before statistical analysis.
+        regularityThreshold: 50,  // Standard deviation (ms) below which behavior is "too regular".
+        benfordThreshold: 0.15,   // Benford's Law deviation threshold above which the distribution is "unnatural".
+        patternWeight: 80,        // Strong, one-time penalty when a pattern is detected.
-        decayFactor: 0.9,         // How quickly the pattern score decays over time
+        decayFactor: 0.9,         // Factor by which the pattern score decreases over time.
-        inactivityReset: 30000,   // ms of inactivity after which the pattern score is reset },
+        inactivityReset: 5000,    // Time (ms) after which the pattern score is reset.
+    },
     honeypot: {
         // List of field names that are traps for bots.